4an70m/SF-Test-Data-Generator/README.md

 Also there's a convenient d() - delete - method, which has simillar to g()/gi() syntax:
 - **sObject obj** - specifies and object, instance of which will be deleted.
 You can specify the field on which a query will search objects to delete, otherwise **all objects will be deleted**.
 For example: d(new Account(Name='My%')) - deletes all Accounts, which names start with My (it uses LIKE SOQL operator; for number fields = is used); d(new Account()) - deletes all Accounts.
-- **Set<String> notRequiredFieldsToFill** - optional field, in which you can specify any field which is not required and will be autofilled.
+- **String query** - optional field, in which you can specify exact WHERE statement.

 Finally, a static createPortalUser() method does exactly what it suppose to do.